 is the Fitbit Charge 7 Cancelled?

 There is no confirmation that the Charge 7 has been cancelled.
 However, with the Fitbit Air now launched in 2026, some analysts believe Google may be repositioning the Fitbit lineup rather than continuing the Charge series in its traditional form.
+An unidentified device spotted in Google’s own August 2026 Pixel 11 ad campaign, which doesn’t match any current Fitbit or Pixel Watch product, is a real signal against outright cancellation, though it doesn’t confirm the Charge 7 by name over the alternative theory of a new Pixel Watch A-series device.
 Until Google makes an official announcement, the Charge 7’s status remains genuinely uncertain.

 What’s new in the Fitbit lineup for 2026?